 What do you do with a new student at their first lesson?

 Get to know them.
 We talk about their voice goals, what they think of their current voice, and ways to start moving toward those goals.
 We laugh, we make weird sounds, we explore and challenge the human voice.
 My goal is to make new students feel safe, so that they’ll be able to discover and start to develop their voice quickly and naturally.

 Straws are definitely my favorite teaching tool, since I use them at every lesson with every student.
 The basic idea is that straws allow voice students, whether working on singing or speaking, to maneuver through the voice in new ways without risking damage to the vocal fold tissue.
 It’s such a groovy, simple, yet powerful device!

 What are your dreams for The Voice Lab?

-  My dream is for The Voice Lab to become something much larger than myself.
+My dream is for The Voice Lab to continue growing into a vibrant, supportive community of voice and piano nerds.
 It fills my heart to see students succeeding and to see them creating community among themselves.
 At every show, event, recital, and gathering, all the students are talking and laughing together and congratulating each other on successful performances.
 I want to keep fostering that and providing this empowering and creative space to as many people as possible.

 In the media/publications